Shubhamdutta2000/Shubhamdutta2000/README.md

 ## BIO

 Full Stack MERN/MEVN Web Developer.
 Also efficient in working with Django Full stack, WAMP stack, Server management automation using Bash, in Web App Development.
 I have great communication and management skills.
 Also I am proficient in Computer networking, DevOps and System Administration.
+I’m currently exploring **Web 3.0** and do some personal project on that.

 <br />

 <table style="border: none">